biicode/docs/c++/integration.rst

    * You can configure doxygen to extract the code structure from undocumented source files.
 This is very useful to quickly find your way in large source distributions.
 Doxygen can also visualize the relations between the various elements by means of include dependency graphs, inheritance diagrams, and collaboration diagrams, which are all generated automatically.

+.. container:: infonote

+   **All the info of the following examples has been written taking as reference a docs folder inside your project**.
+However, you can create your Doxyfile where you want changing the OUTPUT_DIRECTORY and INPUT tags in your Doxyfile.

+   If you need to read more info about doxygen, you can `read de official documentation. <http://www.stack.nl/~dimitri/doxygen/manual/index.html>`_

 .. code-block:: bash

     ~$ mkdir docs